jbarnes850/cassette-realtime/README.md

 ## Overview

 This application leverages AssemblyAI's Speech-to-Text API and LLM's to implement real-time speech-to-text transcription directly into Google Docs or Notion, all using Python.
-Designed for efficiency and ease of use, it enables users to transcribe live audio into text, making it an invaluable tool for meetings, lectures, or any scenario where real-time note-taking is essential.
-Trying to remember what was said, chat with your full database of recordings using LeMUR from Assembly AI.
+Designed for efficiency and ease of use, it enables you to transcribe live audio into text and chat with your full database of recordings using semantic search and LeMUR from Assembly AI.

 ## Features